Coconuts Media: Beginnings and growth (2011)

 Coconuts Media was inspired by US-based blogs such as the Gothamist network and New York's Gawker, as well as BuzzFeed and Vice.
-The company was founded by American journalist and entrepreneur Byron Perry, out of his Bangkok apartment in September 19, 2011, with Perry reportedly self-publishing nearly all the articles himself in the first months.
+The company was founded by American journalist and entrepreneur Byron Perry, out of his Bangkok apartment on September 19, 2011, with Perry reportedly self-publishing nearly all the articles himself in the first months.

 Perry started his career in journalism as an Editorial Fellow for San Francisco Magazine before moving on to a copy editor position at the Hollywood trade magazine Variety in Los Angeles.
-At Variety, he covered movie premieres; wrote columns on actor castings and talent agency signings; and attended the 2008 Academy Awards as part of Variety’s coverage team.
+At Variety, he covered movie premieres; wrote columns on actor castings and talent agency signings; and attended the 2008 Academy Awards as part of Variety's coverage team.
 After a brief stint as a Siam Reap reporter for The Phnom Penh Post, Perry moved to Thailand to work for Ensign Media as Executive Editor for the real estate trade magazine Property Report and yachting magazine Helm.
 After a year and a half at Ensign Media, Perry launched Coconuts Media in 2011.

 Coconuts Media launched its first international branch in Manila in November 2012, ahead of further expansion into Singapore in August 2013.
 One month later, it launched a regional office in Hong Kong.